-The data for the number of animals are considered to be known within ±5 per cent.
+The data for the number of animals are considered to be known within $\pm 5$ per cent.
 Other activity data are the different kinds of treatment of manure (which will determine the emission factor), which have been assessed by expert judgements.
 This will contribute to the uncertainty.

-N_2O and NH_3
+$N_2O$ and $NH_3$

-The data for the number of animals are considered to be known within ± 5 per cent.
+The data for the number of animals are considered to be known within $\pm 5$ per cent.

-For the emissions of N_2O from manure management, Norwegian data for N in excreta are used.
-The nitrogen excretion factors are uncertain, but the range is considered to be within ± 15 per cent (Rypdal 1999).
-The uncertainty is connected to differences in excretion between farms in different parts of the country, that the survey farms may not have been representative, general measurement uncertainty and the fact that fodder and fodder practices have changed since the factors were determined.
+For the emissions of $N_2O$ from manure management, Norwegian data for N in excreta are used.
+The nitrogen excretion factors are uncertain, but the range is considered to be within $\pm 15$ per cent (Rypdal 1999).
+The uncertainty has not been estimated for the revised nitrogen excretion factors from Karlengen et al (2012), and in the key category analysis is the uncertainty estimate for the country specific nitrogen excretion factors from 1999 still used as the best available estimate.
+This can be considered as a conservative estimate of the uncertainty since it is expected that the new nitrogen excretion factors have a lower uncertainty.
+The uncertainty is connected to differences in excretion between farms in different parts of the country, the fact that the survey farms may not have been representative, general measurement uncertainty and the fact that fodder and fodder practices have changed since the factors were determined.

-There is also an uncertainty connected to the division between different storage systems for manure, which is considered to be within ± 10 per cent, and the division between storage and pasture, which is considered to be within ± 15 per cent.
+There is also an uncertainty connected to the division between different storage systems for manure, which is considered to be within $\pm 10$ per cent, and the division between storage and pasture, which is considered to be within $\pm 15$ per cent.